If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Learn from my mistakes when choosing a Halloween costume for your child!

-halloween baby costume tips
+halloween baby costume ideasPin

-When choosing a baby costume for your infant or toddler, you need to consider not only the cutie-factor but also several practical issues that can make or break your party.
+When choosing a baby costume for your infant or toddler, you need to consider not only the cutie factor but also several practical issues that can make or break your party.
 At least if you want a happy baby (and parents).

 In this article, we share tips on what to think about when you choose a costume for your child, regardless of if you are going to make it or buy it.